-- o Active Directory
+- Active Directory

 - o RADIUS

 - o LDAP

-- o NIS
+- NIS

 - RSA ACE/Server

-- o Anonymous
+- Anonymous

-- Certificate
+- o Certificate

-- SAML Server
+- o SAML Server

-- SiteMinder
+- o SiteMinder

-- o Mac Address Authentication
+- Mac Address Authentication

-- Local Authentication Server
+- o Local Authentication Server

 For more information, see AAA servers.

 - Authentication Policy- It is a set of rules and restrictions to control resource access. - Role-Mapping- It consists of conditions a user must meet for PPS to map the user to one or more user roles.
 These conditions can be based on either the username, certificate, user information returned by the realm's directory server, or other administrator defined criteria.